-The IBM selection committee will notify all applicants whether or not they are successful.
-This is normally by April 1 or before.
+The IBM selection committee will notify all applicants whether or not they are successful by April 15.

-We only accept applications from students attending US institutions.
-Students can have any citizenship, not restricted to U.S., but their college must be in the US .
-This is because we have almost no way of comparing grades or course programs from foreign universities.
-An exception can be made in certain cases for applicants from colleges in Puerto Rico, but colleges in all other countries including Mexico are not eligible.
+No, IBM can only accept applications from students attending U.S. institutions.
+Students are not required to have U.S. citizenship, but their college/university must be in the U.S. IBM has no way of comparing grades or course programs from foreign universities.
+An exception can be made in certain cases for applicants from colleges in Puerto Rico.

 Yes, both computational biology and laboratory biology are acceptable as majors, as long as there is a biophysics or biochemistry emphasis.